retroenv/nesgoemu/README.md

 [![codecov](https://codecov.io/gh/retroenv/nesgoemu/branch/main/graph/badge.svg?token=NS5UY28V3A)](https://codecov.io/gh/retroenv/nesgoemu)

-nesgoemu allows you to emulate ROMs for the Nintendo Entertainment System (NES).
+nesgoemu is a Nintendo Entertainment System (NES) emulator.
+It allows you to play your favorite classic NES games directly on your computer.

 ## Features

-* Offers the GUI in SDL or OpenGL mode
-* Can be used headless without a GUI
+* Native Golang: Built entirely in Golang, ensuring a clean and maintainable codebase and making it easy to build and portable across platforms.
+* Lightweight: No CGO dependency, resulting in a smaller binary size and faster build times.
+* Flexible Interface: Runs without or with a SDL based user interface for streamlined usage.
-* Supports outputting of CPU traces
-* Supports undocumented 6502 CPU opcodes
+* Advanced Debugging: Supports outputting of CPU traces and undocumented 6502 CPU opcodes for in-depth analysis.

 ## Installation